-You will have stitches if you had a caesarean or sometimes in the case of vaginal tearing or an episiotomy.
-These can become itchy or scabby as the healing process takes place, so it’s important to look after the areas with clean, warm water followed by drying them gently.
+You will have stitches if you had a caesarean, vaginal tearing or an episiotomy.
+These can become itchy or scabby as the healing process takes place, so it's essential to look after the areas with clean, warm water followed by drying them gently with a patting motion.

-The fatigue that follows your labour may continue as you adjust to your baby’s feeding routine.
-Newborns can have up to 12 feeds every 24 hours and they haven’t yet adjusted to the circadian rhythms of day and night (i.e. your sleep cycle).
-Catch as much sleep as you can, and seek the support of others who can give you the opportunity to get a more continuous block of sleep in.
+The fatigue that follows your labour may continue as you adjust to your baby's feeding routine.
+Newborns can have up to 12 feeds every 24 hours.
+They haven't yet adjusted to the circadian rhythms of day and night (i.e. your sleep cycle).
+Catch as much sleep as you can, and seek the support of others who can help you to get a more continuous block of sleep in.